zturtleman/ioef-archive/README.md

 ## Patches

 In the [patches](patches) directory you can find the original ioEF source code `.diff` patches that can be applied to [ioquake3 svn repository](https://svn.icculus.org/quake3).
 The ioquake3 svn revision number is included in the patch file name.
+The patches are hosted at http://thilo.tjps.eu/efport-progress/patches/.

-The patches use to be hosted at [http://thilo.kickchat.com/efport-progress/patches/](https://web.archive.org/web/20180422050624/http://thilo.kickchat.com/efport-progress/patches/) (link to archive.org).
+The patches were mainly known to be at a domain that expired in 2018, [http://thilo.kickchat.com/efport-progress/patches/](https://web.archive.org/web/20180422050624/http://thilo.kickchat.com/efport-progress/patches/) (link to archive.org).
+This was the primary motivation for creating ioef-archive.

 ## Branches